on sabbatical 2016/17

 Laurier Press, 2009), Autonomy, Solidarity, Possibility: The Colin Ward

-Reader (AK Press, 2011).
-The Environment, Nature and Social Theory:
+Reader (AK Press, 2011) and The Environment, Nature and Social Theory:

 of Design Utopianism and Design Futurism, which is under contract with